Frequently asked questions – Ethical issues to consider during the COVID-19 pandemic

 For more details, see the article “Being Available and Diligent for Your Clients is a Winning Strategy.”

 Under Section 50 of the Code of ethics, you must display reasonable availability and diligence in the practice of your profession.
 But what is considered reasonable under the current circumstances?
 The best way to answer this question is to put yourself in your client’s shoes.
 In this situation, you would certainly be concerned if the CPA you do business with were to dodge or not return your calls.
-So, if you are swamped with requests, don’t hesitate to activate automatic voicemail and email messages informing your clients about the unusually high volume of requests that you have to process due to the numerous measures deployed by governments.
+So, if you are swamped with requests, don’t hesitate to activate automatic voicemail and email messages informing your clients about the unusually high volume of requests that you have to process.

 For more information about your obligation to be available and diligent, see the article “Being Available and Diligent for Your Clients is a Winning Strategy.”

-There are currently a wide array of interpretations regarding the various government programs.
-You therefore need to make sure that the information you want to share comes from a reliable source and, if there is room for interpretation, advise your clients about the various possible scenarios.
+You need to make sure that the information you want to share comes from a reliable source and, if there is room for interpretation, advise your clients about the various possible scenarios.
 In all cases, as specified in Section 16 of the Code of ethics, consider the extent of your proficiency and the means at your disposal and, in case of doubt, don’t hesitate to encourage your clients to consult another professional.

 For more details, see the article “What You Write and Say Matter!”

 It goes without saying that you must not ask your clients to leave their documents at the door of your office while no one is there.
-If you cannot make sure that an employee is present at all times, set specific times for receiving documents, pick them up directly at your clients’ premises (while strictly abiding by the health directives) or ask your clients to use email, a secure portal or registered mail.
+Set specific times for receiving documents or ask your clients to use email, a secure portal or registered mail.
 If you ask your clients to send you their documents by email, be sure to read the rest of these FAQs to find out how to proceed securely.

 Given the COVID-19-related risks, can I opt for email instead of meeting my clients in person?